From eggs and waffles to dim sum and pasta, there's something for everyone in our guide to the best brunch in Hong Kong

 The Fiasco at Buenos Aires Polo Club

 Like to do brunch a little differently?
 Happening on the last Saturday of every month, Buenos Aires Polo Club hosts one of the most lavish, exciting and high-energy brunches in town: The Fiasco.
-This gangster-inspired brunch ($1,600 + 10% for extravagant entertainment, an abundant family-style menu, generous free-flow prosecco and house wine) features live entertainment and gun fights along with loads of old school New York-style pasta and of course plenty of booze to go along with the madness.
-Upgrade to Champagne and house spirits for an extra $400.
-The Fiasco at Carbone is definitely vying for the title of best brunch in Hong Kong.
+This gangster-inspired brunch (expect extravagant entertainment, an abundant family-style menu, generous free-flow prosecco and house wine) features live entertainment and gun fights along with loads of old school New York-style pasta and of course plenty of booze to go along with the madness.
+The Fiasco is definitely vying for the title of best brunch in Hong Kong.
+If you can’t make it on the last Saturday of the month, their typical brunch menu ($398 Club Brunch, $588 with coffee, tea and soft drinks and $788 with champagne, house red and white wine, draught beer) is also a looker, Japanese eggs, Argentine Black Angus Prime Rib and many more.

 Beef & Liberty

 All Beef & Liberty restaurants across the city serve a huge brunch menu that is perfect for both omnivores and vegetarians alike.
 Indulge in tasty treats such as classic avocado toast with ricotta, a breakfast burger, Beef & Liberty English breakfast or yoghurt and berries.
 Side dishes include Scotch eggs (a must try!), cheese and beets and an indulgent bread n’ butter pudding.
 We recommend washing it all down with an Autumnal lemonade or a cheeky Bloody Mary, alternatively, you can add free-flow for one hour ($108) or two hours ($178).
-We like the fact that B&L ditched the usual buffet style, making it one of the best brunches in Hong Kong.
+We like the fact that B&L ditched the usual buffet style, making it one of the best brunch in Hong Kong.

 Beef & Liberty, 3/F, California Tower, 32 D’Aguilar Street, Lan Kwai Fong, Central, Hong Kong, 中環蘭桂坊德己立街32號加州大廈3樓